eriklama/cloudtrips/readme.md

 - No pagination on the trips list — all trips are fetched at once.
 - No per-trip activity count limit.
 - PDF export requires a valid `BROWSERLESS_API_KEY` — returns 503 if missing.
+- PDF export is limited to 1000 renders/month (tracked in KV, visible to admin via `GET /api/getPdfUsage`).